SebAire/Purple-Air-Data-Merger/readme.txt

 **Please Note:** App will not work correctly in R studio's native web launcher please change settings in Run App -> set to run External or select open in Browser when running it in R studio.
 1. Download the Repository and Make sure R, R studio, and all packages are installed in order for the App to properly function
 2. Run the App in your normal web browser and browse your computer for the Raw data files (multiple files can be selected at one time)
+3. Select the Timezone the Data will be in.
+Additionally, Check off the Smoke Conversion if your data contains high PM2.5 (smoke).
-3. Data will be uploaded and combined into one data file.
-Select the Timezone and which Dataset to Download.
-Rename as you would like.
+4. Select which Data will be uploaded and it will combined into one data file.
+Click Download and rename as you would like.

 ## Data Tabs
 This is Information on what has been done in each of the Data Tabs that can be downloaded.